Welcome to Vamos

 Topic of the project is variability of system software evoked by the non-functional properties of operating-system functions, which emerges from (a) different implementations of the same system function to make an appearance of certain non-functional properties and (b) the using level of those implementations in order to compensate for effects of these properties.

 With this project, the undertaker, we provide tools to examine and evaluate CPP based source files.
-See http://www4.informatik.uni-erlangen.de/Research/VAMOS/publications.shtml for a list of publications.
+See VAMOS or CADOS for more information.

-Please send bugreports and feature requests to: vamos-dev(at)lists.informatik.uni-erlangen.de.
+Please send bug reports and feature requests to: cados-dev(at)lists.informatik.uni-erlangen.de.
 If you find our tools useful, we would be happy to learn about your experiences with them.

 For a complete list of local wiki pages, see TitleIndex.